Thanks for visiting King's Church International. We take your privacy extremely seriously and are committed to protecting and respecting it.

 HOW CAN YOU ACCESS YOUR INFORMATION?

-We’ll give you access to any personal information we hold about you within one month of any request in writing for that information.
-Individuals may request this information from us by contacting our representative at email@example.com.
-There is no charge for individuals to access their personal information.
+We will give you access to any personal information we hold about you usually within one month of any request in writing for that information.
+Individuals may request this information from us by contacting the DPL at email@example.com.
+There is usually no charge for individuals to access their personal information.

 WHAT IF YOU HAVE QUESTIONS OR CONCERNS?

-If you are not satisfied with the way we deal with any complaint in relation to the use of their personal information you may be able to refer your complaint to the Information Commissioner’s Office, the UK’s data protection regulator.
+If you are not satisfied with the way we deal with any complaint in relation to the use of your personal information, you may be able to refer your complaint to the Information Commissioner’s Office, the UK’s data protection regulator.
+However, we would appreciate the opportunity to deal with your concerns in the first instance.

 HOW WILL YOU FIND OUT ABOUT CHANGES TO THIS POLICY?